-Here’s how we developed our values for CCCC in the current strategic review.
+Here’s how we developed our values for CCCC in the 2012 strategic review.

 Vision and mission come out of your understanding of God’s purpose for your ministry.
 The starting place for discerning that purpose is to ask how people came to be associated with your ministry, since God calls people, not organizations.
 Ask them how your ministry fits their own personal call to ministry and their answers will provide clues to God’s intentions for the ministry.
 This information provides insight and context as you develop the strategic statements.